ChatKitty/chatkitty-api-docs/source/android/index.html.md

 ```

 Deregister a `ChannelEventListener` by calling the `ChannelEventListenerRegistration.deregister()` method on
-`ChannelEventListenerRegistration` returned from registering the event listener.
+`ChannelEventListenerRegistration` object returned from registering the event listener.

 # Messages
 Users send messages through your application and administrators can send messages through the Platform API.